NitroAir

 • Multiple visualization layers

-• Air quality analysis by 1km x 1km grids
+• Air quality analysis in 1km x 1km grids

 • Personalized health recommendations

-We acknowledge the use of imagery provided by NASA's Global Imagery Browse Services (GIBS), part of NASA's Earth Science Data and Information System (ESDIS).
+We acknowledge the use of imagery provided by NASA Global Imagery Browse Services (GIBS), part of NASA's Earth Science Data and Information System (ESDIS).

 Technologies Used